Updated for 2017

 Other notable sources for healthful tea includes white pine needles, and a few polypore mushrooms including Trametes versicolor (turkey tail) and the reishi Ganodermas including Ganoderma tsugae (hemlock varnish shelf).
 While it is well known that the pine needles are high in vitamin C, the health value of the mushroom teas is debated.
 Having any kind of tea however might be a welcome respite from only having water to drink.
 Most softer fungi are gone by November however some Hericium species, such as Hericium americanum (Bear’s head tooth fungus), can come out very late into November.
 They are edible, considered a choice mushroom, and often found in large clusters to be substantial.

 Lichens, while usually unpalatable, are a valuable source of food in the wild.
-Reindeer lichen and smooth rock tripe are perhaps the best since they tend to form large clumps that are easy ID and harvest.
+Reindeer lichen and smooth rock tripe are perhaps the best since they tend to form large clumps that are easy to ID and harvest.
 Lichens are often dried and ground into a flour.
 Since they don’t taste very good, they are best added as an adjunct to grain or other more palatable flours.
 Some are also boiled extensively to render them less tough to chew.
 What they lack in flavor they make up for in abundance and are very easy to process.

 Connecticut is fortunate enough to be a coastal state and thus provides access to fishing as well as a vast abundance of seaweed.
 While not always palatable and often tough and leathery, seaweeds are a valuable food source.
-While not high in the critical calories, fats, or proteins, they do contain some critical vitamins and minerals, especially iodine.
+They are not high in the critical calories, fats, or proteins, however they do contain some critical vitamins and minerals, especially iodine.
 They are also plentiful and easily collected.
 Nearly all seaweeds in Connecticut are edible, as long as they aren’t tainted by pollution.
-The tougher ones would be sliced thin to make them a little easier to consume.
+The tougher ones would be sliced thin and boiled to make them a little easier to consume.
 They would be best added to soups and stews to add bulk.

 Important Foraging Species